 Malaria, HIV/AIDS, and the lack of clean drinking water are the main health concerns in Southeast Asia.
-With an estimated 2% of worldwide cases coming from the region, malaria is a major problem.
-The HIV/AIDS epidemic was delayed in reaching clients, transmission rates have steadily declined, and recent HIV/AIDS incidence rates have been similar to those of the US.
-Access to clean water has increased in most regions but in Burma, Cambodia, and Laos 11-15% of the population still lacks access to clean drinking water.
+With an estimated 10% of worldwide new cases coming from the region in 2022, malaria is a major problem.
+The HIV/AIDS epidemic was delayed in reaching Southeast Asia but turned into a major cause of death throughout the 1980s and 1990s.
+Since then, due to successful HIV prevention programs including those aimed at sex workers and their clients, transmission rates have steadily declined, and recent HIV/AIDS incidence rates have been similar to those of the US.
+Access to clean water has increased in most regions but in Burma, Cambodia, and Laos 11-15% of the population still lacks access to improved drinking water sources.